strategineer/personal-website/content/tabletop/fist/kaiju_ship.md

 ![](/img/tabletop/fist/ship_deck.png)

 1. Bridge: 1 sailor who can sound the alarm if alerted.
-2. Storage: 1d6 sailors patrolling, heavy rain masking sound.
-Contains guns, ammunition and explosives.
+2. Deck: 1d6 sailors patrolling, heavy rain masking sound.
+Shipping containers contain guns, ammunition and explosives.
+Roll on Crate Content table 1d6 times if opened.
 3. Submarine Dock: A small stealth-submarine belonging to the Yellowjackets is docked under the front of the ship.

 ![](/img/tabletop/fist/ship_sublevel1.png)

+1. Crew's Quarters: 1x Encounter Roll.
+2. Living Quarters: 1x Encounter Roll.
+A small TV constantly playing I Love Lucy, even when the power is off.
+3. Restrooom: Johnny (pissing).
+4. Captain's Quarters: Captain Herman if not encountered yet with two sailors if alerted, otherwise empty.
-1. Galley: 1x Encounter Roll.
+5. Galley: 1x Encounter Roll.
-2. Cold Storage: The corpse of an Italian man is hidden in the back.
+6. Cold Storage: The corpse of an Italian man is hidden in the back.
-3. Storage: 1x Encounter Roll.
+7. Storage: 1x Encounter Roll.
 Contains food, ammo, torches, etc.
-4. Mess Hall: 1x Encounter Roll.
+8. Mess Hall: 1x Encounter Roll.
-5. Captain's Quarters: Captain Herman if not encountered yet with two sailors if alerted, otherwise empty.
-6. Restrooom: Johnny (pissing).
-7. Living Quarters: 1x Encounter Roll.
-A small TV constantly playing I Love Lucy, even when the power is off.
-8. Crew's Quarters: 1x Encounter Roll.
 9. Radar Room: 1x Encounter Roll.
 The radars are disturbed by Caesar's magnetic powers.

 ![](/img/tabletop/fist/ship_sublevel2.png)

-1. Engine Room: 1x Encounter Roll.
-Engine must be turned off to open the hatch.
+1. Brig: Recurring character (Jordan Cane?) if not encountered yet.
+2. Med bay: The doctor is sick and can't leave the bed.
+3. Security: 1x Encounter Roll.
+Contains security monitors, an alarm system and one of the buttons to the Underwater Hatch (needs captain's key).
+4. Prof's Quarters: Professor Ivan Gotrovitch if not encountered yet with two sailors if alerted, otherwise empty.
-2. Lab: Sample of Caesar's chitin, and his brain waves are being studied.
+5. Lab: Sample of Caesar's chitin, and his brain waves are being studied.
 The other button for the Underwater Hatch is here (needs professor's key).
-3. Archive: Professor Ivan Gotrovitch if not encountered yet with two sailors if alerted, otherwise 1x Encounter Roll.
+6. Archive: Professor Ivan Gotrovitch if not encountered yet with two sailors if alerted, otherwise 1x Encounter Roll.
 Contains records of experiments on Caesar, and details on his capture.
-4. Prof's Quarters: Professor Ivan Gotrovitch if not encountered yet with two sailors if alerted, otherwise empty.
-5. Security: 1x Encounter Roll.
-Contains security monitors, an alarm system and one of the buttons to the Underwater Hatch (needs captain's key).
-6. Med bay: The doctor is sick and can't leave the bed.
-7. Brig: Recurring character (Jordan Cane?) if not encountered yet.
+7. Engine Room: 1x Encounter Roll.
+Engine must be turned off to open the hatch.
 8. Caesar's Containment Unit: Caesar.
 9. Underwater Hatch: See note below.